fahertym/icn-covm/docs/bytecode.md

 - `AssertMemory(key, value)`: Assert a memory value
 - `AssertEqualStack(depth)`: Assert that values in the stack are equal

+### Economic Operations

+- `CreateResource(resource_id)`: Create a new economic resource
+- `Mint { resource, account, amount, reason }`: Create new units of a resource
+- `Transfer { resource, from, to, amount, reason }`: Move units between accounts
+- `Burn { resource, account, amount, reason }`: Remove units from circulation
+- `Balance { resource, account }`: Get the balance of a resource for an account

 ## Usage

 ### Command Line